 There are options that may be available to someone who is charged for the first time with certain misdemeanor and felony offenses in Michigan.
 An experienced criminal defense lawyer will know all of the available options and how to maximize his or her chances of obtaining an extraordinary result.
 A person charged with a first offense for certain offenses, if they are under 21-years-old (at the time of the offense) or under other special circumstances, may qualify for a special disposition whereby the offense can be dismissed upon meeting certain requirements or the offense may NEVER even go on their criminal record.
+Although these options may be available, it is infrequently certain that the judge will grant this type of extraordinary relief.
+This is where a great criminal defense lawyer can be invaluable and can make the difference between a conviction and a clean record.

-Drug Crimes including Marijuana, Cocaine, Prescription Medication and Others
+Drug Crimes including Marijuana, Cocaine, Prescription Medication, and Others

 Dismissal Under a Delayed Sentence

 Although many judges are reluctant to grant a delayed sentence, and some outright pretend they do not have the authority, a dismissal after a period of time following disposition on a misdemeanor or felony case is possible under MCL 771.1.
 This provision can be a very important tool for Michigan Criminal Defense Lawyers while they fight to achieve amazing results for their clients.
 In cases other than murder, criminal sexual conduct, and major drug offenses, if the defendant is found guilty or pleads guilty, if the court determines that the defendant is not likely to engage in an offensive or criminal course of conduct and the public good does not require that the defendant suffer the penalty imposed by law, the court may place the defendant on probation for not more than 1 year to give the defendant an opportunity to prove his eligibility for probation or other leniency compatible with the ends of justice.
 This section also does not apply to juveniles.
-If granted a delayed sentence, the status may lost if there is a violation of probation.
+If granted a delayed sentence, the status may be lost if there is a violation of probation.

 Youthful Offenders – Holmes Youthful Training Act (HYTA)